-Under the Investment Management Agreement, the Investment Manager is entitled to delegate or sub-contract all or any of its functions, powers, discretions, duties and obligations in accordance with the requirements of the Central Bank, provided that such delegation or sub-contract will terminate automatically on the termination of the Investment Management Agreement and provided further that the Investment Manager will remain responsible and liable for any acts or omissions of any such delegate as if such acts or omissions were those of the Investment Manager.
-All subinvestment managers appointed will be disclosed in the ICAV's periodic reports.
+An Investment Manager may delegate or sub-contract all or any of its functions, powers, discretions, duties and obligations in accordance with the requirements of the Central Bank, provided that such delegation or sub-contract will terminate automatically on the termination of the Investment Management Agreement and provided further that the Investment Manager will remain responsible and liable for any acts or omissions of any such delegate as if such acts or omissions were those of the Investment Manager.
+All sub-investment managers appointed will be disclosed in the ICAV's periodic reports.
 Details on any sub-investment managers appointed will be disclosed to Shareholders on request.
 Such sub-investment managers will not be paid directly by the ICAV but instead will be paid by the Investment Manager.